Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: MRAM Approximate Computation Framework

 \subsection{Erroneous Address Selection}

 Our experimental result manifests that only a few memory cells, hence addresses are error-prone at a specific sub-optimal write latency.
 To locate these cells, we characterize MRAM memory cells by writing different intuitive (solid) and nonintuitive (random, checkerboard, and striped) input data patterns to the entire memory cells at the reduced write enable time, $t_{W}$, and read back the entire memory contents with appropriate timing parameters a total of $N$ times.
-Larger $N$ provides better characterization results, also increases the computation time for characterization.
+Larger $N$ provides better characterization results, but it increases the computation time.

-Theoretically, reduced write operation reduces the current flowing through the MTJ storage elements; hence, the magnetic direction (\textit{parallel (P)} $\rightarrow$ \textit{anti-parallel (AP)} or vice versa) toggling time increases significantly \cite{redu_write}.
-Switching from \textit{P} to \textit{AP} is more vulnerable to reduced write operation due to enhanced switching delay, leading to write failure.
-Likewise, from preliminary MRAM characterization with different data patterns and different reduced $t_{W}$, we observe the followings: